 Prospective Scholars should note that an industry-based project or part-time/vacation work in the meat industry is a requirement of the programme.

-Those interested in the Meat Industry Scholarships, should download the scholarship regulations and application form, or contact Kaylene Larking - Partnership Manager.
+Those interested in the Meat Industry Scholarships, should download the scholarship regulations or contact Kaylene Larking - Partnership Manager.

 Follow this link to read about current MIA scholars.